deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

     <WarningsNotAsErrors>NU1902,NU1903,NU1904</WarningsNotAsErrors>
     ```

+    These are the 3 NuGet audit warning codes that I encountered, but there may be others.

     If you are editing the .csproj file by hand, you will want to add it to the `<PropertyGroup>` section of both your `Debug` and `Release` configurations.

     Here is a screenshot of modifying the project properties in Visual Studio to enable "Treat warnings as errors" and prevent NuGet audit warnings from being treated as errors: